DimaBooka/ToDoList/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `node server.js` for a simple backend-plug server.
-Navigate to `http://localhost:8080/`.
+If you want to test with local backend-plug server run `node server.js` and change the `API_PATH` to `http://localhost:8080/api/items` in `src/app/common-usage/constants.ts` file.

 ## Deploy